Princess Amelia (1798 ship): Career

-5th slave voyage (1804–1805): Captain McDonald sailed from Liverpool on 22 June 1804.
-Princess Amelia acquired slaves at Bonny and arrived at Dominica on 11 December with 309 slaves.
-She sailed for Liverpool on 22 February 1805 and arrived back there on 1 April.
+5th voyage transporting enslaved people (1804–1805): Captain McDonald sailed from Liverpool on 22 June 1804.
+In 1804, 147 British vessels sailed from British ports bound on enslaving voyages.
+One hundred and twenty-six sailed from Liverpool.

+Princess Amelia acquired captives at Bonny and arrived at Dominica on 11 December with 309 captives.
+She had embarked 382 captives, for a mortality rate of 19%.

+Princess Amelia sailed for Liverpool on 22 February 1805 and arrived back there on 1 April.
 She had sailed from Liverpool with 41 crew members and she had suffered seven crew deaths on her voyage.

-6th slave voyage (1805–1806): Captain James Dickson acquired a letter of marque on 20 June 1805, and sailed from Liverpool on 11 July.
-Princess Amelia gathered slaves at Bonny and arrived at Dominica on 14 February 1806, after stopping at Barbados on 18 January.
-Princess Amelia sold at Dominica.
-She sailed from Dominica on 17 March and arrived back at Liverpool on 1 May.
+6th voyage transporting enslaved people (1805–1806): Captain James Dickson acquired a letter of marque on 20 June 1805, and sailed from Liverpool on 11 July.
+Princess Amelia gathered captives at Bonny and arrived at Dominica on 14 February 1806, after stopping at Barbados on 18 January.
+Princess Amelia sold her captives at Dominica.
+She had embarked 336 captives and she arrived with 272, for a mortality rate of 19%.

+Princess Amelia sailed from Dominica on 17 March and arrived back at Liverpool on 1 May.
 She had left Liverpool with 44 crew members and had suffered five crew deaths on her voyage.

-7th slave voyage (1806–1807): Captain Dickson sailed from Liverpool on 27 June 1806.
-Princess Amelia acquired slaves at Bonny and arrived at Dominica on 5 December.
+7th voyage transporting enslaved people (1806–1807): Captain Dickson sailed from Liverpool on 27 June 1806.
+Princess Amelia acquired captives at Bonny and arrived at Dominica on 5 December.
 She sailed from Dominica on 26 February 1807 and arrived back at Liverpool on 12 April.

-8th slave voyage (1806–1807): The Slave Trade Act 1807, which banned British vessels from participating in the Trans-Atlantic slave trade, took effect on 1 May 1807.
-However, by clearing customs before the deadline, Captain Dickson was able to squeeze out one last legal slave-trading voyage even though she did not actually sail until 18 May.
+8th voyage transporting enslaved people (1806–1807): The Slave Trade Act 1807, which banned British vessels from participating in the Trans-Atlantic slave trade, took effect on 1 May 1807.
+However, by clearing customs before the deadline, Captain Dickson was able to squeeze out one last legal slave-trading voyage even though Princess Amelia did not actually sail until 18 May.

-Princess Amelia gathered slaves at Bonny and arrived at Dominica on 21 November with 282 slaves.
+Princess Amelia acquired captives at Bonny and arrived at Dominica on 21 November with 282 captives.
 She arrived at London on 14 August 1808 from Grenada.
 She had left Liverpool with 40 crew members and she had suffered 11 crew deaths on her voyage.